gaellafond/bes/modules/dmrpp_module/data/README.md

 do not, however, have to be reformatted to be used with the Hyrax server.
-Furthermore, the data objects are subset 'in-place' from S3 instead of first transferring the object and then serving it, resulting in lower response latency than other solutions for S3 darta access such as those based on FUSE filesystems.
+Furthermore, the data objects are subset 'in-place' from S3 instead of first transferring the object and then serving it, resulting in lower response latency than other solutions for S3 data access such as those based on FUSE filesystems.
 For data users, access is seamless - there is no difference between access to data stored in S3 or on spinning disk.